EmmaRamirez/Note-Saving-App/README.md

 # Note-Saving-App
-A very tiny and sample note-saving app using localStorage().
+A very tiny and simple note-saving app using localStorage().
 This is mostly just a tiny exercise in javascript and nothing serious, so please don't laugh at me if you've come across this.

 Have a good day :]